MurilloGroupMSU/Dense-Plasma-Properties-Database/database/Yukawa_Susceptibility/README.md

-The intermediate scattering functions of Yukawa potential Calculated using the molecular dynamics via Sarkas.
+The suceptibilities of Yukawa potential
+Calculated using the molecular dynamics via Sarkas.
 Yukawa reduced unit is used (time is normalized by the ion plasma frequency, length is normalized by the ion sphere radius)

 Simulation parameter:
 dt = 0.01